-Fairbairn-Sykes fighting knife - Beaded/Roped & Ribbed
+Fairbairn-Sykes fighting knife - Beaded/Roped & Ribbed.

 Text and pictures by